 Sometimes, lice bites can lead to skin redness and irritation.
 Lice in the eyelashes or eyebrows can cause eye irritation.

 Most people with pubic lice got them through sex or close sexual contact.

 Less often, someone can get pubic lice from sharing clothes, sheets, or towels with someone who has pubic lice.

 Lice can't jump from person to person.
 It is very unlikely that someone would get pubic lice from a toilet seat.
 Lice can't live away from a warm body for long and they do not have feet that could hang on to a toilet seat.

 How Are Pubic Lice Diagnosed?

-A health care provider usually diagnoses pubic lice by looking at the insect.
+A health care provider usually diagnoses pubic lice by looking at the insect or nits (the small white egg that clings to hair).
 If needed, the insect can be sent to a lab for identification.

 Anyone diagnosed with pubic lice needs to tell: